jbampton/tooling-docs/apache-trusted-release/data-model.md

 3. Version
 5. Packages - List of triples of file, signature, and checksum that are the downloadable components of a release.
    > Should we use Artifacts instead of Packages?
-6. SBOMs - in an acceptable SBOM format and maintained in Phases using standard python libraries.
+6. SBOMs - in an acceptable SBOM format and maintained in Phases using standard Python libraries.
 8. Vote Policy
 5. Votes
    - Pass or Fail
    - Summary
    - Binding votes
-   - Votes
+   - Community votes
    - Start
    - End